Blog

 7. Conclusion

 In November 2023, Stacklok introduced Trusty, a free-to-use service that utilizes source-of-origin code provenance and data-science algorithms to quantify the supply chain risk of open source projects and help developers choose safer, more trustworthy dependencies.
-Today, we’re introducing the OSS Trust Graph (available now in private beta—sign up here), an implementation of the Proof-of-Diligence algorithm created at Stacklok.
+Today, we’re introducing the OSS Trust Graph, an implementation of the Proof-of-Diligence algorithm created at Stacklok.
 Proof-of-Diligence (PoD) provides a robust mechanism to model trust, quality and maintainability in open source projects.
 This blog post provides details on the reasoning behind the algorithm, how it is implemented, and how it can be used.

 Introduction